Chapter 2 – Theory of Demand and Supply

 x and y may be substitute goods or complementary goods.

-- Positive Ex – In case of substitute goods for eg. Tea and Coffee, there is positive relation so positive cross elasticity is found here.
-Positive lies between +0 to + .
-In perfect substitutes it will be infinity.
+- Positive Ex – When substitute goods are taken into account e.g. Tea and Cold Drink (like Pepsi), positive cross elasticity is found here.
+Positive elasticity has a range between +0 to + .
+But for goods which are perfect substitutes the cross elasticity will always be infinity.

 - Unrelated Goods – In this case the cross elasticity will be zero.